offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 The Process section can change scope using a toggle (section 1).
 The scope can either be global, or it can target a specific set of objects (e.g., a model, an assembly, or some combination of models/assemblies).
 If not scoped globally, an object hierarchy will be displayed directly below the toggle (section 3).
 The selections in the object hierarchy will reflect those in the 3D viewport and vice versa.

-Below the object hierarchy are a hierarchy of parameters that control printing:
+Below the object hierarchy is a hierarchy of parameters that control printing:

 * **Quality** tab organizes fidelity parameters (e.g., layer height and how to treat seams).
 * **Strength** tab organizes solidity/firmness parameters (e.g., infill style/percentage and wall !!thickness!!).